-I have referred to The Man Diet several times in various places as something I have done and recommend.
-After explaining it several times, I finally wrote it up and put it on my web site.
+I have referred to The Man Diet several times as something I have done and recommend.
+After explaining it several times, I finally wrote it up and put it on my website.
 The article is a bit aged now, so I’m updating it and moving it to the blog.

-Calling this a Man Diet is really a misnomer—it should be an SO1 Diet or something like that.
-That just doesn’t roll off the tongue quite as well, so please just take it as given that I’m referring to women, men or whoever you would normally have romantic/sexual relationships with.
+Calling this a Man Diet is a misnomer—it should be an SO1significant other Diet.
+That doesn’t roll off the tongue quite as well, so please just take it as given that I’m referring to women, men, or whoever you would normally have romantic/sexual relationships with.

 There was a time when I went from one relationship to the next, bam bam bam.
 If I didn’t have one or more SOs, I felt incomplete.
 (I wasn’t cheating!
 Remember, I’m polyamorous.)
 I didn’t have incredibly healthy relationships, but I was seldom alone.
 I derived much of my self-esteem from being in relationships with others.